njeleniauskas/audio-player/readme.md

 # Future Issues to Resolve
+1. review the ability for the system to be able to be 100% flexible in what is presented to users (rendering by condition);
+2. Create more flexible metadata loading and display.
-1. Adding a visual indicator that a track is decoding, or in the process of downloading.
+3. Adding a visual indicator that a track is decoding, or in the process of downloading.
-2. Add Media Session API support for broader control support.
+4. Add Media Session API support for broader control support.